Last updated Apr 2026 · 9 min read

 Is Rome safe to walk at night?

 Yes, the Historic Center, Trastevere, Monti, and Prati are all safe to walk at night.
-Petty theft (pickpocketing) is the main concern, concentrated around Termini, the Colosseum, and busy tourist spots during the day.
+Petty theft and pickpocketing are the main concerns, concentrated around Termini, the Colosseum, and busy tourist spots during the day.
 Standard precautions apply: don't carry your passport unnecessarily, use a front pocket or crossbody bag, and be alert on crowded public transport.
+For a full breakdown of what to watch for, see the Rome safety guide for tourists.

 Should I stay near the Vatican or near the Colosseum?